Canadians looking for entertainment during actors' strike desperate enough to briefly consider CBC Gem - The Beaverton

 Canadians looking for entertainment during actors’ strike desperate enough to briefly consider CBC Gem

-TORONTO – The Screen Actors Guild has joined the Writer’s Guild of America in striking, halting the vast majority of Hollywood’s output and leaving Canadians so desperate for entertainment that even looks tantalising.
+TORONTO – The Screen Actors Guild has joined the Writer’s Guild of in striking, halting the vast majority of ’s output and leaving Canadians so desperate for that even Gem looks tantalising.

-“Wow, a about 20-somethings trying to make it in the big , what a groundbreaking premise,” said Bryan Swanson, a 21-year-old university student who found the Gem app on his iPad after his mom borrowed it.
+“Wow, a about 20-somethings trying to make in the big city, what a groundbreaking premise,” said Bryan Swanson, a 21-year-old university student who found the Gem app on his iPad after his mom borrowed it.
 “Ugh, I guess I could just rewatch Brooklyn 99 for the tenth time.
-I’m certainly not starting whatever How to Buy a is.”
+I’m certainly not starting whatever How to Buy a Baby is.”

-As Canadians in need of escape from their dull lives they’ll have to resort to new hobbies, exercise, or conversations with their friends and family, CBC Gem has offered little relief to those daring or depressed enough to download it.
+As Canadians in need of escape from their dull lives fear they’ll have to resort to new hobbies, exercise, or conversations with their friends and family, has offered little relief to those daring or depressed enough to download it.

 Despite such disappointments, the Gem audience has skyrocketed into triple digits, representing a staggering 15,100% increase over its previous userbase, Cheryl Anderton of Mississauga.